 A perfect example of the revitalized borough, the Brooklyn Brewery is a great place to plan a weekend trip where you can sample some of the brewed flavorful beers that enrich the life, tradition and culture of the communities they serve.
 The brewery, which was founded in 1988, is nestled in the heart of Williamsburg, minutes away from the Bedford Avenue station off the L subway line.
-The brewery is free and open to the public every Saturday and Sunday from 12 p.m. – 8 p.m. for tours and tastings.
+The brewery is open to the public every Saturday from 12 p.m. – 8 p.m. and Sundays from 12 p.m. – 6 p.m. for tours and tastings.
 Remember to bring your ID because only 21-and-up are allowed in.

 9. Parks and Recreation